 You’re waiting.
 The heat of your body pushing through the layers of goose down and synthetic wool, challenging the damp cold drowning your limp hair.
-The numbers zip by with a grunt and a screech, gears in the motor resisting the force of the brake pads.
+Numbers zip by with a grunt and a screech, gears in the motor resisting the force of the brake pads.
 Colours and lights flash through the gaps between your dewy eyelashes.
 You’re trying to find your time, your moment when you break out and step on board.
 But it’s a challenge, because the micros move too quickly and the rain blurs your vision and the clothes wrapped around you tighten like glad wrap so you almost can’t breathe.
 So you’re waiting.

 They change quickly, flickering across your vision, blurring, flashing, like the words that zip past your ears, each syllable merged into the next.
-Vehicles asphyxiate you, you are the prey of a snake, squeezed into your place, unable to move, a magnet pulling everything towards you; in the centre of a whirlpool.
-You are disorientated, lost in the rat race, knowing how to be released but not when because if it’s too soon you will never get there; too late and you will never come back.
+Vehicles asphyxiate you, you are the prey of a snake, squeezed into your place.
+Sense them circling you, pressure building within your chest as they tighten their hold, making it hard to breathe.
+It’s hard to think with all the oxygen trapped in your lungs, unable to make the journey through your hot blood to the confused state of your brain.
+Disorientation confirms its place in your mind, “where are you?”.
+It’s not a multi-choice question, there is only one answer: lost.
+You are lost.
+Lost in a rat race, knowing how to be released but not when because if it’s too soon you will never get there; too late and you will never come back.

-This isn’t your stop.
+This isn’t your destination.